Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Search.md

 ````

-[[Introduction to Obsidian Publish|Obsidian Publish]] doesn't support embedded [[Publish limitations#Search|search results]].
+[[Obsidian Publish/Einführung|Obsidian Publish]] doesn't support embedded [[Publish limitations#Search|search results]].
 To see a live rendered example, use the code block above within your vault.

 ![[search-query-rendered.png#]]